hoangduytran/blender-manual/manual/editors/timeline.rst

    Note that *Auto Keyframe* only works for transform properties (objects and bones), in the 3D Viewport (i.e. you can't use it e.g. to animate the colors of a material in the Properties...).

-Add & Replace / Replace
+.. _bpy.types.ToolSettings.auto_keying_mode:

+Mode
    This controls how the auto keyframe mode works.
    Only one mode can be used at a time.

-   Add & Replace
-      Add or replace existing keyframes.
+   :Add & Replace: Add or replace existing keyframes.
-   Replace
-      Only replace existing keyframes.
+   :Replace: Only replace existing keyframes.

+.. _bpy.types.ToolSettings.use_keyframe_insert_keyingset:

 Only Active Keying Set
-   When enabled, new keyframes for properties will be inserted into the active *Keying Set*.
+   When enabled, new keyframes for properties will be inserted into the active :doc:`Keying Set </animation/keyframes/keying_sets>`.

+.. _bpy.types.ToolSettings.use_record_with_nla:

 Layered Recording
    Adds a new NLA Track and strip for every loop/pass made over the animation to allow non-destructive tweaking.